Housekeeping

 You will see that you have various options for the format of the coordinates

-At this point we are familiar with a couple of these, UTM, and 4326 DMS, DMS stands for Degrees Minutes Seconds.
-The default in this list is Lat/Long where coordinates are expressed in DD or Decimal Degrees, and we also See DDM, Degrees with Decimal Minutes.
+At this point we are familiar with a couple of these: UTM, and 4326 DMS (DMS stands for Degrees Minutes Seconds).
+The default in this list is Lat/Long where coordinates are expressed in DD or Decimal Degrees, but we also see DDM, Degrees with Decimal Minutes.

-As to why you would pick each of these is a matter of what you are trying to comunicate, for making maps you should always try to avoid 4326 as this is the code for unprojected data, however DMS is still a great format for sharing point data especially for people navigating with a compass.
-UTM is helpful as coordinates match to real world distances, but has limited uses as maps begin to cover very large geographic areas, but at city scale this is a great choice.
+Which one of these coordinate systems you should use depends on what you are trying to communicate.
+When making maps, you should always try to avoid coordinate systems that include 4326, as this is the code for unprojected data, however DMS is still a great format for sharing point data, especially for people navigating with a compass.
+UTM is helpful since coordinates match to real world distances, but gets more and more unwieldy as maps begin to cover very large geographic areas.
+That said, at a city scale, UTM is a great choice.

-You may have also noticed WKID: 102100 X/Y in the list, you should avoid sharing coordinates from this system to maintain conventions.
-However this is probably the projection you are the most familiar with, as this is the same projection used by Google/Bing/Apple Maps, however these apps generally always convert to DMS or DD before providing coordinates to end users.
+You may have also noticed WKID: 102100 X/Y in the list.
+You should avoid sharing coordinates from this system to maintain conventions, but believe it or not, this may be the projection that you actually use the most on a day-to-day basis because this is the projection that is used by Google/Bing/Apple Maps.
+These apps nearly always convert to DMS or DD before providing coordinates to end users, which is why you may not be immediately familiar with 102100 X/Y as a coordinate system.

-give your answers without decimals of metres or seconds. -it is illogical to be so precise for features which are tens of metres in size
+For questions 5a and 5b: give your answers without decimals of metres or seconds, as it is illogical to be so precise for features that are tens of metres in size.

-Submit your document into the Topographic Maps assignment before the start of next weeks lab.
+Submit your assignment as a word document in Moodle before the start of next weeks lab.

 Extra: BC provincial iMap website map viewer: https://maps.gov.bc.ca/ess/hm/imap4m/